BigPolarBear1/factorization/README.md

 Update: Let me add a full numerical example to the paper.
 And I'll finish the code in the coming days after that.
 Even if I dont complete my work by christmas, I can still ruin people's new year celebrations by breaking the internet.
 Everyone will be just as miserable as I am.
 Hahaha.

 Update: One sec...
 I think the proper way to do it is to restrict to a single quadratic coefficient.
 To keep that quadratic coefficient small.
 Let me edit some stuff in the paper.

+Update: Added a proper example to the paper.
+Let me add to the PoC some lifting for when we check the hashmap... that should further filter out results we cant combine...